-More than 50 years of service!
+More than 60 years of service!

 Community Action was founded in 1965 to prevent and reduce poverty in its local communities.
-More than fifty years later, we invest more resources to fight poverty in Rock and Walworth counties than any other not-for-profit organization, operating a variety of programs in our two-county area.
+More than sixty years later, we invest more resources to fight poverty in Rock and Walworth counties than any other not-for-profit organization, operating a variety of programs in our two-county area.

 We invite you to learn about our impact by reading our stories!